moath00/Mastering-JavaScript-in-20-Days/Day11.md

 The "NaN" is not means "Not a Number", it means the value is not correct not represent a number (or there is not a number to represent this thing).
 Operation on number, try to convert the part of the operation to a number, if can will do it, unless will return NaN.
 NaN is the only value not equal to itself (NaN !== NaN), the type of the value NaN is a number.
 In ES6, JavaScript had Number.isNaN(value) function to used in better way than isNaN() general function (it's just invalid number).

 Negative Zero, it is exist in JavaScript numbers :).
 It's work with comparison wrongly and when stringify -0, so we use Object.is(variable, -0) to check if -0 equal to 0 or not.
-The Math.sign(value) returns -1 if sign is negative and 1 if sign is positive, but in 0 case return 0 if only zero but if -0 will return -0 (Whaaat!!).
+The Math.sign(value) returns -1 if sign is negative and 1 if sign is positive, but in 0 case return 0 if only zero but if -0 will return -0 (Whaaat!!) else returns NaN.

 ![Negative Zero](./visualData/negativeZero.png)